-Multitasking – You probably know someone who boasts of having the ability to do multiple tasks at the same time.
+Multitasking – You probably know someone who boasts of having the ability to do multiple tasks simultaneously.
 You might even be one of those people.
 Researchers have concluded that what you perceive as multitasking is really task switching.
 Instead of doing two things simultaneously, your brain is actually switching between the tasks, but it does so at such a rapid pace that you do not realize it is happening.

 Working Without Breaks – What is time management?
 The answer might include forcing yourself to take breaks from working on your tasks.
 If that sounds odd, there is evidence to support the theory that working nonstop to complete an assignment reduces your concentration and increases fatigue.
 Breaks allow you to get away from your workspace and the task at hand to replenish your cognitive energies.

 Breaks should be a part of your to-do list when planning your day.
 Don’t wait until you feel exhausted.
-A break that is built into your schedule makes it easier to restore your focus and concentration because you do not start the break with depleted levels of energy.
+A break built into your schedule makes it easier to restore your focus and concentration because you do not start the break with depleted energy levels.

 Do not use breaks as an excuse for avoiding work, though.
 Too many breaks are as bad, if not worse, than taking no breaks at all.

 Failing to Stop and Think – Completing tasks and assignments is not all about doing.
-Planning, preparation and thinking are important parts of accomplishing everything on your to-do list.
-Getting your thoughts together before you begin to work, and stopping periodically to take a deep breath and reorganize those thoughts, improves the quality of the work and increases productivity.
+Planning, preparation, and thinking are important parts of accomplishing everything on your to-do list.
+Getting your thoughts together before you begin to work, and stopping periodically to take a deep breath and reorganize those thoughts, improves the work quality and increases productivity.

 Demanding Perfection – Managing time does not mean being sloppy or producing a finished product that you know is flawed.
-It is about completing a task efficiently and in accordance with the standards and goals set for it.
+It is about completing a task efficiently and by the standards and goals set for it.
 A person striving for perfection wastes time.
 Perfectionists never get to the point where they can step away from a task by declaring it to be completed.

 You might also enjoy reading..